 Most retailers looking to purchase a platform for their stores consider the cost.
 Ecommerce applications range from free to thousands of dollars.
 Since WooCommerce is free, it comes in near the of the list.

-Keep in mind that third-party applications and other extensions may cost money, so you will need to evaluate this depending on your store’s needs.
+Remember that third-party applications and extensions may cost money, so you will need to evaluate this depending on your store’s needs.

 2. WooCommerce is modular– given a community of developers who build extensions to add specific WooCommerce functions is something that is not possible with a monolithic application (built as a single unit).

 3. WooCommerce Grows with your business– When choosing an online selling application, it’s always a good practice to forecast.
-And develop a growth strategy could be very helpful in the future.
+And developing a growth strategy could be very helpful in the future.

 Looking to grow your brand online!

 Revenue from retail e-commerce in the United States was estimated at roughly 768 billion U.S. dollars in 2021.
 The Statista Digital Market Outlook forecasts that by 2025, online shopping revenue in the U.S. will exceed 1.3 trillion dollars.